 Michal Fidler, director of Intelligentsia International Inc., took the photographs and Dr. John Capece, director of Campus Climate Corps , wrote the captions for the following photo essay on the 29th Conference of Parties to the U.N.
 Framework Convention on Climate Change (COP29).
-To follow daily briefings from Campus Climate Corps on COP29 at noon ET or watch the recordings, click here.
+To watch recordings of daily briefings on COP29 from Campus Climate Corps, click here.
+For part two of this photo essay, click here .

 Hosting this year’s United Nations climate conference is the former Soviet republic and now independent nation of Azerbaijan, situated on the western shore of the Caspian Sea.
 This is the 29th annual gathering of the signatory parties to the U.N.
 Framework Convention on Climate Change, concluded back in 1992.
 Hence the event is called “Conference of Parties,” or COP29.
 Many criticize the selection of Baku, Azerbaijan, to host a climate solutions conference given its status as a petrostate.
 This capital city’s beaches cannot hide its oil sheen or the monstrous offshore oil rigs, which begin abruptly where the luxury hotel waterfront walkways end.
 While definitely “in your face,” the reality is that on a per capita basis, Azerbaijan’s production of fossil fuels is comparable to that of the United States.
 (Photo by Michal Fidler, text by John Capece)